 The Aadhar card is the only government-issued document that is available anywhere, everywhere.
 An Aadhaar card can be applied for online.
 Known as an e-Aadhar, this is downloadable version of the physical copy of Aadhar and can be accessed anywhere, anytime.

 This makes it convenient for individuals to always have a copy of a valid government-issued identity document that is also easily accessible.
 This also reduces the risk of an original document being stolen/misplaced, since the Aadhaar can be downloaded onto any device and displayed when required.

 Benefits of Aadhar Card for Government Process

 An Aadhar Card is an essential document when it comes to KYC, verification, and identification purposes.
-It is considered as the single most important document an Indian individual can possess.
-Following are the seven ways through which an Aadhaar Card can be used to speed up government and bureaucratic processes:
+Following are the benefits of Aadhaar Card which can be used to speed up government and bureaucratic processes:

 Acquisition of Passport

 The acquisition of a passport can be a daunting endeavour as it requires plenty of time.
 Obtaining a passport includes getting an appointment with the authorities, processing your application, dispatching of the passport and police verification checks.
-It usually takes multiple weeks to complete all processes and avail a passport, but thanks to the increased uses of an Aadhar Card, passports can now be availed by applicants within 10 days.
+It usually takes multiple weeks to complete all processes and avail a passport, but thanks to the increased uses of an Aadhar Card,the process of obtaining a passport can be now expedited.

 Opening Bank Accounts